BigBahss/vscode-cmantic/README.md

 - C-mantic relies on the language server to provide information about your source code in order to function correctly.
 Because of this, if the language server running slowly, C-mantic may fail to provide code-actions right away.
 For instance, if you type out a function declaration, C-mantic won't be able to provide the `Add Definition` code-actions until the language server updates.
 To mitigate this, you can change how often the language server updates in response to code changes:
   - For `C/C++` (ms-vscode.cpptools), you can lower the `C_Cpp: Intelli Sense Update Delay` setting (default 2000ms).
   - For `ccls`, you can lower the `Status Update Interval` setting (default 2000ms).

-- A convenient way to use `Add Definition` is to bind it to the key that you would normally have bound to `Go to Definition`, because by default, `Add Definition` will go to definition if one already exists.

 ## **Planned Features**